John Ross (Royal Navy officer): 1829: Second Arctic expedition

 In the spring of 1830, James Clark Ross made several trips west into the interior.
 On 9 April, he reached the west side of the Boothia Peninsula and in May crossed over ice to the north west shore of King William Island, assuming it was part of the mainland.
 It was mid-September before the ice broke part of its grip.
 The crew sawed through the shore ice and warped the ship into open water, but it was soon caught in the ice.
 October was spent warping and sawing the ship into Sheriff Bay where they spent their second winter only 3 mi from Felix Harbour.
 No Inuit arrived until the following April 1831.
 James Clark Ross crossed the Boothia Peninsula, and, on 1 June 1831, became the first European to reach the North Magnetic Pole.
 In August, the ship began to move but only managed to travel 4 mi before it got trapped in Victoria Harbour.
 By January 1832, it was clear that the ship would never get out.
 Ross's plan was to drag the ship's boats north to Fury Beach, collect provisions there, find open water and hope to be rescued by a whaler.

 They left Victory on 29 May 1832.
 Ten days later, James Clark Ross returned from Fury Beach and reported that Fury's boats were repairable, which spared them the labour of dragging the boats.
 They reached Fury Beach on 1 July, left in three boats on 1 August, and reached Barrow Strait at the end of August.
 Finding an unbroken field of ice, they waited four weeks for the ice to melt, gave up, returned south, left their boats at Batty Bay, and walked to Fury Beach.
 On 8 July 1833, they left for Batty Bay and on 14 August, saw open water for the first time.
 They left the next day and reached the head of Prince Regent Inlet.
 On 26 August, they spotted a ship but it passed by.
 A few hours later, they were seen by another ship, which turned out to be Isabella which he had commanded in 1819.
 Had it not been for his 1819 discovery there would have been no whalers in the area.
 By October they were back in England.

 The expedition had cost three lives.
-Ross was presented to the King and given a knighthood.
+Ross was presented to King William IV and given a knighthood.
 The crew were given double pay for the entire four years by the Admiralty even though they were not in the Royal Navy.
 This impressive experience, as well as the scientific and ethnological information gathered by Ross's team, brought him the renown that he had long sought.
 In comparison with other contemporary arctic explorers, this was a feat of heroic proportions and was probably due to the fact that Ross befriended and learned from the Inuit.